Tzur Shezaf

 Tsur Shezaf (צור שיזף; born 1959 in Jerusalem) is an Israeli travel-book writer, journalist and novelist.

+Biography

 Shezaf wrote for Ynet, Haaretz, and Masa Aher (an Israeli geographical magazine) between 1988 and 2022.
 As a journalist, Shezaf has been on special assignments throughout Asia, Europe, the Middle East and Africa with Masa Aher, Yedioth Ahronoth, Channel 10 and Channel 1 television.
 Some of his recent work has also been in photojournalism.